 Poor-quality beef jerky is dry, hard as a rock, and devoid of the rich taste of beef.
-However, even this poor-quality beef jerky is relatively expensive to make.
-Thus, it becomes more cost-effective to make high-quality jerky and charge a little more.
-While I don’t like the high cost of jerky any more than the next person, I accept it as an understandable fact of life.
+However, even this poor-quality beef jerky is relatively expensive to make, and it becomes more cost-effective to make high-quality jerky and charge a little more.
+While I don’t like the high cost of jerky anymore than the next person, I accept it as an understandable fact of life.

 Because the Best Jerky Doesn't Come from a Store

 "You might be a redneck if you think that beef jerky and moon pies are two of the major food groups."